SinaSalvatrice/9key_makro_master_qmk/notes.md

 - Top row remains `SEL`, `BAR`, `CHAT`.
 - Lower six keys (`VSC_1` … `VSC_6`) trigger shared actions depending on the active `BAR` or `CHAT` mode.
 - `BAR` strings and `CHAT` texts are already centralized in one editable block in the keymap, which is good and should stay that way.

+### PROMPT layer
+- `PROMPT` is a dedicated prompt launcher layer.
+- Top row is `SEL`, `PICS`, `ETSY`.
+- `SEL_PROMPT` enters `PROMPT` in base prompt mode.
+- `PICS` switches the prompt set to picture-planning prompts.
+- `ETSY` switches the prompt set to Etsy-listing prompts.
+- The lower six keys reuse the six prompt trigger positions and send mode-specific prompt text after focusing the Copilot Chat view.

 ---